 ODF5 alum Grace Chang shares the story of Kintsugi, her startup at the forefront of mental health innovation.
-Having raised an $8 million seed round led by Acrew Capital, Kintsugi is poised to set a new standard in the personalized mental health space and build a world where everyone can have easy and fast access to the level of care they need.
+Having raised $28 million in capital, Kintsugi is poised to set a new standard in the personalized mental health space and build a world where everyone can have easy and fast access to the level of care they need.

 Mental health conditions like depression and anxiety are on the rise globally but have very low diagnosis rates, and only get identified by doctors 47.3% of the time.
 To make matters worse, access to mental healthcare can mean months of waiting to see a specialist for a first visit.

 Founded by Grace Chang and Rima Seiilova-Olson in 2019, Kintsugi is a startup developing voice biomarker technology that detects anxiety and depression with a whopping 80% accuracy from just 20 seconds of free-form speech.

 Firmly at the forefront of innovation in the space and bolstered by a recently-announced Series A of $20 million, Kintsugi has already built the world's largest annotated voice repository specifically for mental health and machine learning.
 The company now aims to set the standard for personalized mental health care and give people access to the level of care they need — when they need it.

 We sat down with founder, CEO, and principal software engineer Grace Chang to delve into the story of how Kintsugi was born, why the world needs it, and how the team plans to use this fresh funding to reshape mental health care.